vvanpo/etiketfs/README.md

   context of the system and the other files in it.
 Moving a file into or out of a filesystem preserves intrinsic—but not extrinsic—metadata.

-  **Attributive** metadata consists of stateful properties that can be added, removed, or modified.

   **Derived** metadata consists of read-only properties calculated from the file content.
-Derived property identifiers can be grouped by name and a defined parameter, where each argument produces a unique identifier.
+Derived property identifiers can be grouped by name and a defined parameter, where each argument value produces a unique identifier.
 The argument value is then used in derived property calculation.

+  **Attributive** metadata consists of mutable properties that describe or relate to the file but are otherwise orthogonal to its content; they are managed by the filesystem and are not affected by changes to file content.

-  Metadata values and derived property parameters are typed, using a handful of scalar data types.
+  Metadata values and derived property parameters are typed, using a handful of data types.

+  Properties originate from a number of sources:
+  * The filesystem provides a number of universal properties, like the list of identified formats, file size, and added/modified/accessed timestamps.
+  * Each format enumerates the set of derived properties it can calculate on files.
+  * The user can create any number of attributive properties on a file.
+  * Format importers strip encoded attributive metadata (e.g. Exif) from the file content as a file is added/written to, and set them as modifiable attributes.

+  Each property source scopes the property names they define, preventing collisions.

-* *Selection*: An immutable unordered subset of files in the filesystem.
+* *Selection*: An unordered subset of files in the filesystem.

-* *Sort*: An operation applied to a selection, accepting a metadata property common to files to return an ordered list of files.
+* *Sort*: A compare operation applied to a selection, accepting a metadata property common to files to return an ordered list of subselections.

 * *Storage*: The underlying interface responsible for file and metadata persistence.